-- 8.01(A) At least one month prior to recommending any new interim, diagnostic, and summative assessments be added to the approved assessment list, the Department will post a notice on its web-site indicating the timeline for review and recommendation of new interim, diagnostic, and summative assessments, the process and deadline for submitting assessments for consideration, and the criteria that will be used by the Department in reviewing assessments. - 8.01(B) Criteria for reviewing interim, diagnostic, and summative assessments will include scientifically based, valid and reliable, proven to accurately identify deficiencies, and at least one assessment shall be normed for students who speak Spanish, consistent with the criteria outlined in section 22-7-1209 (2) (a), C.R.S. - 8.01(C) After reviewing all submissions, the Department will notify publishers of recommended lists of interim, diagnostic, and summative assessments to be presented to the State Board. - 8.01(D) The Department will periodically review lists of approved interim, diagnostic, and summative assessments and recommend updates to the State Board as appropriate.
+- 8.01(A) At least one month prior to recommending any new interim, diagnostic, and summative assessments be added to the approved assessment list, the Department will post a notice on its web-site indicating the timeline for review and recommendation of new interim, diagnostic, and summative assessments, the process and deadline for submitting assessments for consideration, and the criteria that will be used by the Department in reviewing assessments. - 8.01(B) Criteria for reviewing interim, diagnostic, and summative assessments will include scientifically based, valid and reliable, proven to accurately identify deficiencies, and at least one assessment shall be normed for students who speak Spanish, consistent with the criteria outlined in section 22-7-1209 (2) (a), C.R.S. - 8.01(C) Criteria for reviewing interim and diagnostic assessments will include at least one assessment can be administered using pencil and paper as outlined in section 22-7-1209 (2) (a), C.R.S. - 8.01(D) After reviewing all submissions, the Department will notify publishers of recommended lists of interim, diagnostic, and summative assessments to be presented to the State Board. - 8.01(E) The Department will periodically review lists of approved interim, diagnostic, and summative assessments and recommend updates to the State Board as appropriate.